IS5882/Open-CyKG/README.md

 #### Dependencies

-* Compatible with both Python 3.x
+* Compatible with Python 3.x
 * Dependencies can be installed as specified in Block 1 in the respective notebooks.
 * All the code was implemented on Google Colab using GPU.
 Please ensure that you are using the version as specified in the "Ïnstallion and Drives" block.
 * Make sure to adapt the code based on your dataset and choice of word embeddings.